mtov/engsoftmoderna/en/chapter1.md

 ```

 This code has a defect, as the area of a circle should be
 "pi times radius squared," not cubed.
 The term *bug* is
 used informally with the same meaning.

-A failure occurs when
-the defective code is executed––for instance, when the `if`
+A failure occurs when the defective code is executed––for instance,
-condition above is true, and as a result, the program delivers
+when the `if` condition above is true, and as a result, the program
-an incorrect result.
+delivers an incorrect result.
 Consequently, not every defect or bug
 results in a failure since the defective code might never
 be executed.

-In summary: defective (or buggy) code is the one that fails to
+In summary: defective (or buggy) code is the one that does not
 conform to its specification.
 If this code is executed and
 yields incorrect results, we say that a failure has happened.